International Conservation Volunteer Exchange & Field Studies

-Opportunities abound for those looking for field experience in conservation or a unique vessel to explore the wilderness.
-Spend 6 – 12 weeks and volunteer on our crews or apply for an internship lasting up to 12 months and gain meaningful work and life experience.
-Fill out an application for volunteer and internship opportunities with ICVE.VIEW EMPLOYMENT OPPORTUNITIES
+Opportunities abound for those looking for field experience in conservation or to learn applied science in an international context.
+Spend 6 – 12 weeks and volunteer on our crews or apply for an Research Associate position lasting up to 12 months and gain meaningful work and life experience.
+Program opportunities vary with the demand for conservation service and research initiatives.
+However, be assured you’ll be rewarded with meaningful environmental service as the institute carefully places each participant based on a thorough interview and screening process.
+Fill out an application opportunities with ICVE and begin your journey across the West and beyond!VIEW EMPLOYMENT OPPORTUNITIES

-La Manzanilla, Mexico-The central Pacific Coast of Mexico, Costa Alegre, has a rich endowment of natural resources, from fringing reefs bejeweled with colorful fishes to tropical deciduous forests, one of the most threatened ecosystems in the world.
-Coastal mangrove forests play a pivotal role here, preventing erosion and sedimentation of coral reefs, providing key nursery areas for fishes, and offering crucial habitat for American crocodiles, boat-billed herons, and other wildlife.
-But a dramatic rise in tourism and development along Costa Alegre threatens to undermine the ecological role of mangrove forests and the communities that rely on them.
-You can become part of an interdisciplinary initiative to assist local communities in mangrove conservation.
-You will work with Jerry Keir, Director, Great Basin Institute, and an international team of researchers.
+Each winter, GBI travels to the central Pacific Coast of Mexico, Costa Alegre, or Las Bualas National Park in Costa Rica, for field research and service initiatives.
+These unique coastal locations boast a rich endowment of natural resources, from fringing reefs bejeweled with colorful fishes to tropical deciduous forests, one of the most threatened ecosystems in the world.
+Coastal mangrove forests play a pivotal role in these regions, preventing erosion and sedimentation of coral reefs, providing key nursery areas for fishes, and offering crucial habitat for American crocodiles, boat-billed herons, and other wildlife.
+But a dramatic rise in tourism and development along the pacific threatens to undermine the ecological role of mangrove forests and the communities that rely on them.
+Students can become part of an interdisciplinary initiative to assist local communities in mangrove conservation.
+University students will work with Jerry Keir, Director, Great Basin Institute, and an international team of researchers.

-Working from a boat in mangrove forests, you will sample tree density, identify species composition, and collect plants for further research.
-You will run transects along the forest for a diversity of birds, collecting critical survey data on neotropical migrants and resident species.
-You will also help with mangrove restoration efforts, using the data you collected to build a functioning mangrove ecosystem.
-Dr. Michael Morrison (Great Basin Institute), Dr. Alan Gubanic (University of Nevada, Reno), Jerry Keir, and others will each add their own expertise to certain teams.
+Working from a boat in mangrove forests, students sample tree density, identify species composition, and collect plants for further research.
+Teams will run transects along the forest for a diversity of birds, collecting critical survey data on neotropical migrants and resident species.
+Participants will also help with mangrove restoration efforts, using the data you collected to build a functioning mangrove ecosystem.
+Faculty from host country Universities will each add their own expertise to certain teams.
+Data collected contributes to regional natural resource management plans.
 This is an outstanding opportunity to help conservation efforts at the community level.
-In your spare time there’s plenty of kayaking, fishing, surfing, and nature-walking to be found.
+In the spare time, there’s plenty of kayaking, fishing, surfing, and nature-walking to be found.

 Meals and Accommodations

-You will return from the field to a base camp on the beach, where you will share a screened tent and palapa, or thatched hut, with teammates.
+Students will return from the field to a base camp near the beach, where they will share a screened tent and palapa, or thatched hut, with teammates.
 The camp has potable water, conventional bathroom facilities, electricity, and a dining area.
-You’ll help the staff prepare meals from abundant local fish, shrimp, and octopus, including traditional Mexican cuisine.
+Students help the staff prepare meals from abundant local fish, shrimp, and octopus, including traditional Latin American cuisine.
 Fresh tropical fruits, including avocados, mangos, watermelon, and papayas are also available in abundance.
-A five minute walk up the beach, the town of La Manzanilla offers a dozen restaurants for local or international fare.